HassanElDessouki/Homebridge-ConnectLifeAC/README.md

 ------------

 Now, download both the - index.js-  and - package.json - files in the same folder. run **npm install** to install the required dependencies.

 Then, **edit** the following in the index.JS file
 - AuthorizationKey: the authorization key used in the API Link https://api.connectlife.io/swagger/index.html
 - myACid: your AC id (can be found using "/api/v1/appliance"

 Finally, you can now run node index.js or nodemon to run the node server in the background.

-Restart homebridge and you will find the AC in your Apple Home devices
+Restart Homebridge and you will find the AC in your Apple Home devices